Omnism

-Omnism is the belief in all religions.
-Those who hold this belief are called omnists.
-In recent years, the term has been resurfacing due to the interest of modern-day self-described omnists who have rediscovered and begun to redefine the term.
-Omnism is similar to syncretism, the belief in a fusion of faiths in harmony.
-However, it can also be seen as a way to accept the existence of various religions without believing in all that they profess to teach.
-Many omnists say that all religions contain truths, but that no one religion offers all that is truth.
+Omnism is the epistemological and theological position in philosophy that all religions contain varying degrees of truth, but no single religion can offer a fully true teleology.
+Omnism is related to syncretism, or the practice of combining multiple belief systems.

 Contemporary usage

 Contemporary usage has modified "belief in all religions" to refer more to an acceptance of the legitimacy of all religions.
-The Oxford English Dictionary elaborates that an omnist believes "in a single transcendent purpose or cause uniting all things or people".
+The Oxford English Dictionary elaborates that an omnist believes "in a single transcendent purpose or cause uniting all things or people."
 Omnists interpret this to mean that all religions contain varying elements of a common truth, that omnists are open to potential truths from all religions.

-The Oxford dictionary defines an omnist as "a person who believes in all faiths or creeds; a person who believes in a single transcendent purpose or cause uniting all things or people, or the members of a particular group of people".
+The Oxford dictionary defines an omnist as "a person who believes in all faiths or creeds; a person who believes in a single transcendent purpose or cause uniting all things or people, or the members of a particular group of people."
 Edward Herbert, 1st Baron Herbert of Cherbury, considered the first Deist, argued that all religions were true.
 In the poem All Religions are One, William Blake professed that every religion originated from God's revelation.
-Henry Stubbe and other Socinians synthesized a form of Muhammadan Christianity.
-Unitarian Universalism, which grew out of the Protestant Reformation, practices omnist beliefs.
+Henry Stubbe and other Socinians syncretized Unitarianism with Islamic theology.
+Unitarian Universalism, which grew out of the Protestant Reformation, is congruent with Omnism, and some congregations in the Unitarian Universalist Association explicitly attest to the category of Omnism.
 Other notable interfaith organizations include the Church for the Fellowship of All Peoples and The Parliament of the World's Religions was the first organization with the goal to unite all religions.

+Flags

+Only two flags have been created at the moment- the Omnism flag, consisting of 7 diagonal varying shades of purple, pink, and white, with an omnist symbol in the middle.
+The second flag created was the Omnist Flag, consisting of blue, orange, white, pink, and purple.